Welcome to Friendship, a Fully Modern Bank with a Long History

 This responsiveness to community needs is reflected in the branch management policy.
 Each manager is encouraged to run his or her branch like their own bank, in order to be a true part of the community in which they serve.
 This personalized approach has been another key element of Friendship State Bank's success in each of its locations.

 Recognizing the need for a full menu of financial services, the bank acquired an insurance agency in 2000.
-Friendship Insurance is now recognized as a regional-leading insurance agency, with 8 agents convenient to all customers in our market area.
-Several agents have offices in our bank branches, to make it easy to meet with an agent.
-The main office is in Dillsboro, and a thriving location is right on Eads Parkway in Lawrenceburg.
+Friendship Insurance is now recognized as a regional-leading insurance agency, with 8 agents convenient to all customers in our market area in our local branches.
+Most agents have well over a decade of experience, ready to make banking and insurance services a one-stop-shop.
+On Jan.
+1, 2016, Friendship Insurance acquired a well-respected and revered independent agency in Seymour, Indiana.
+Pollertsí Insurance specializes in property and casualty, as well as crop insurance.

-The Lemon family is in its third generation of management of the Friendship State Bank.
+The Lemon family is in its fourth generation of management of the Friendship State Bank.
 After Wilkie Lemon's death in 1957, his son James W. Lemon managed the bank until 1992.
-Since that date, James William Lemon has continued his family's tradition.
-He and his brother Tracy N. Lemon are raising the next generation of bankers.
-Many members of the Lemon family have found careers in the Friendship State Bank since 1912, and there are great hopes for the future.
+James William Lemon has continued his family's tradition from 1992 until 2016.
+While retaining the role of Chairman of the Board and President, he turned over the CEO duties to his son-in-law, Christopher Meyer with the start of 2016.
+Many members of the Lemon family, including Jimís brother Tracy Lemon, have found careers in the Friendship State Bank since 1912, and the legacy of strong, sensible, community-based banking is in good hands for the future.

 The bank's management is also proud to note that more than 100 people rely on Friendship for solid, good-paying jobs.
 At Friendship, job retention is high, upward mobility is real, and we boast the best group of community bankers, at every level, that you will come across.
 Of course, that is our opinion... come on in and see for yourself.